Fortune: Million Pound Giveaway: Fourth show

 In the fourth episode, the panel gave money to a history teacher called Dan Lyndon from Henry Compton School wishing to take 40 pupils to a World War I landsite, a wheel-chair basketball team wishing to employ new team members and to an old gentleman hoping to take his girlfriend on a romantic cruise to show how much he loved her.
 The panel also gave money to a woman who had recently lost her sister, and had now taken her two nieces into her home, already having four children of her own.
 The woman had a three-bedroomed semi-detached house, and had only one arm.
-She was also a special needs teacher.
+She was also a special education teacher.
 The panel also gave her an extra £6,000 as her requested £14,000 was "not enough".

 American version

-The U.S. adaptation of the show under the title Bank of Hollywood hosted by Bryan Callen aired on E! network from 14 December 2009 until 8 February 2010.
+The American adaptation of the show under the title Bank of Hollywood hosted by Bryan Callen aired on E! network from 14 December 2009 until 8 February 2010.